Team Travel Rules

-Evaluators will be three people minimum, one being head coach and two being other coach with the third being e-council member or appointed person by PV directors.
+Evaluators will be three people minimum, one being head coach and two being other coach with the third being e-council member or appointed person by VP of Travel Affairs.
 Asst, coaches will not be evaluating.
 This is mock model, and can be modified to fit schedules, but another PV coach must be second evaluator.

 · U-09 Try Outs: U-10 Coach

 · U-10 Try Outs: U-11 Coach

 · U-12 Try Outs: U-13 Coach